jguerreiro/docs-bestpractices/src/development/platform-best-practices/outsystems-platform-best-practices.md

 ## Database

-* 492 attributes in one Entity is perhaps too much :)
+* 492 attributes (columns) in one Entity is perhaps too much :)
-* Attribute with size 4000 is perhaps too much :)
+* Attribute with a size of 4000 bytes is perhaps too much :)
 * Check the Delete Rule of Foreign Keys to an Entity.
-* Remember to set the Is Mandatory property
+* Remember to set the "Is Mandatory" property
-* Add descriptions at least to the Entities
+* At the very least, add descriptions to the Entities

 ## Aggregates and Advanced Queries